Dr Helen Kim

 - Bachelor of Arts in Political Science, 2001

-I am teaching on both undergraduate and MA modules on feminism, globalisation and the media.
+I am teaching on both undergraduate and MA modules on global ‘race’ and migration, as well as on feminism, globalisation and the media.